Unrecognized

 The International Designer Canine Registry only recognised this designer breed in 2009, so we can assume their introduction is very recent with their international popularity increasing in the last 15-20 years.

 The Daniff will need a large home to express itself comfortably, both for you and them.
-There's no way you could comfortably share an apartment with one without always treading on each other's toes.
-Having a yard with plenty of space for them to decompress would also be ideal.
+There’s no way you could comfortably share an apartment with one without always treading on each other’s toes.
+Having a yard with plenty of space for them to decompress in would also be ideal.

 Though they get on well with kids their size means they can easily, accidentally knock them over or otherwise hurt them.
 With that in mind, they either need to be supervised while with kids or are better off in a home with older children.